Automated testing flow

 For other automated testing tools, set up whatever those tools require on Jenkins.
 Make sure that the job running your tests publishes the test run results to Jenkins.

-Jenkins setup for Micro Focus automated tests:
+To set up Jenkins for OpenText automated tests:

 Install the Jenkins server.

 Run Jenkins jobs specifically designed to run automation tests, such as UFT One or LoadRunner Enterprise tests.